jpikl/cfxnes/docs/dev-environment.md

 ## Useful Make Targets

-Build both library (minified and debug version) and application:
+Build library (minified and debug version) and application:

-    make build_all
+    make all

 Build library in debug mode + watch changes: